rmm286/grapebot_simulation/README.md

 ## Installation

+***

 ROS is built in a catkin workspace.
 Read more about catkin [here](http://wiki.ros.org/action/fullsearch/catkin/conceptual_overview?action=fullsearch&context=180&value=linkto%3A%22catkin%2Fconceptual_overview%22).

 To build, navigate to the catkin workspace, remove any build files and run catkin_make.

- `cd catkin_ws`
+ `cd catkin_ws;`
- `rm -rd build`
+ `rm -rd build;`
- `catkin_make`
+ `catkin_make;`

 At this point, you may encounter issues with dependencies so you can install these with your package manager, with [rosdep](http://wiki.ros.org/ROS/Tutorials/rosdep), or with APT like this.

-`sudo apt-get install ros-kinetic-<dependency>`
+`sudo apt-get install ros-kinetic-<dependency>;`

 Run catkin_make until successful.

 ## Usage

+***

-All primary functionalities are initialized with one roslaunch command: `roslaunch grapebot_sim_launch start_grapebot.launch`.
+All primary functionalities are initialized with one roslaunch command: `roslaunch grapebot_sim_launch start_grapebot.launch;`.
 This command will open gazebo, spawn the grapebot, start the controllers as well as publish all output topics.
 In order to move the grapeobt, the user must publish messages to the ControlCommand topic, either through the command line, or with another node.

 Additional launch commands initialize data visualization, run a simple control command publisher, or start Rviz visualization.
 See Launch Commands subsection.